 Imagine a home furnishings store that dramatically changes its assortment every 10-15 days based on the behaviors of consumers within a five-mile radius.
 Home Times, Alibaba’s first online-to-offline store in the category, does just that.
 The store offers more than 20,000 items, adjusting them based on their popularity on the Tmall website.

-Doug Koontz, research director at PlanetRetail RNG, says the United States is literally “years away” from being able to pull off such a sophisticated feat.
+Doug Koontz, director of content strategy and analytics at Edge by Ascential (formerly PlanetRetail RNG), says the United States is literally “years away” from being able to pull off such a sophisticated feat.
 Even so, as more products move online, physical stores will carry fewer SKUs, upping the need for inventory visibility.
 In addition, consumers continue to demand faster and faster delivery; such processes help make it possible.

 Some call the melding of online and offline shopping experiences “New Retail” — Rau says it is the top trend Coresight is watching in China.